sdncoder/sdncoder.github.io/wiki/ztnotes.md

 * understand lateral movement
 * IAM complexity
 * lack of automation
+* peremiter based security has limitiations in the hybrid infrastrucutre environmnent (on-prem, cloud native, dispersed workers)

+what is future state:
+*

 solution:
 *  crawl - flatten zones and combine networks